amukherj/envoygrpc/README.md

 on just Envoy and make it utterly easy to understand what's going on.

 ## Code
+There are two gRPC services.

+1. For the first gRPC service, `echo`:
    1. The grpc service and message definitions are under `messages`.
    2. The grpc service implementation is under `cmd/server`.
+1. For the second gRPC service, `names`:
+   1. The grpc service and message definitions are under `names`.
+   2. The grpc service implementation is under `cmd/names`.
 3. The grpc client implementation is under `cmd/client`.
 4. The Secrets Discovery Service implementation is under `cmd/sds` and is deliberately kept simple.